 Smartifying and automating a cheap fog machine

 The cheapest fog machines typically come with a wired remote control with an indicator light and a button.
 The indicator light signals when the machine is at its operating temperature and ready to emit fog, and the button makes it emit fog while pressed.
 However, this turned out inconvenient once I found myself repeatedly running to the machine to trigger it.
 And even if it were wireless, it would still need manual handling.
 So this calls for automation, and it’s quite easily possible without DIY electronics, with a Wi-Fi Shelly switch and a relay.
-Watch the demo video below and read on for build instructions and a Home Assistant automation.
+Read on for a demo video, build instructions, and a Home Assistant automation.

 Hardware Analysis